 Mental health first aid is most effective as an early intervention.
 Early interventions target people who are just developing mental illnesses and aim to prevent problems becoming more serious.

 Studies have shown the longer people delay getting help and support, the more difficult their recovery can be.
-Furthermore, people are more likely to suggest help if someone close to them suggests it.
+Furthermore, people are more likely to seek help if someone close to them suggests it.

 This can be particularly beneficial in the workplace to: